lewjonathan/cointegration-pairs-trading-research/README.md

 - implementation-aware research design

 The main takeaway was not simply that a strategy appeared profitable in a backtest, but that systematic trading research must be evaluated through robustness, regime sensitivity, and realistic implementation constraints.

-## Disclaimer

-This repository is for educational and portfolio purposes only.

-The full CQF submission, code, datasets, selected instruments, and course-specific materials are not included.
-This README is a public-facing summary of the project methodology and findings.
-Nothing here should be interpreted as investment advice, a trading recommendation, or a production-ready investment strategy.